← Back to home

 Shirley Allenbrand

-6th District, southern Johnson County including the Gardner area.
-Does not vote on Gardner zoning but can address county impacts.
-Use the county web form to send a message.
+District 6 — southern Johnson County including the Gardner area.
+Use the county’s web form to send a message.